Synvya/sdk/docs/docs.md

-# AgentSTR Documentation
+# AgentStr Documentation

 ## Overview
-AgentSTR is a Python library that provides tools for interacting with Nostr marketplaces.
+AgentStr is a Python library that provides tools for interacting with Nostr marketplaces.
 The main components are the `Merchant` class and supporting data structures for managing stalls and products.

 ## Core Components